mattrglobal/draft-looker-oauth-client-id-scheme/draft-looker-oauth-client-id-scheme.md

 The following section defines the the "client_id_scheme" of "urn:ietf:params:oauth:client-id-scheme:oauth-discoverable-client" including the requirements placed on both the client and authorization server when using this scheme.

-In essense when the "client_id_scheme" parameter is present and is set to "urn:ietf:params:oauth:client-id-scheme:oauth-discoverable-client" in an authorization and or token request, it indicates to the receiving authorization server that the value of the "client_id" parameter in the request is an HTTPS based URL corresponding to the "client_uri" for the client and if the authorization server does not already have the metadata for the identified client, it can retrieve the metadata by following the procedure outlined in [Obtaining Client Metadata](#client-metadata).
+When the "client_id_scheme" parameter is present and is set to "urn:ietf:params:oauth:client-id-scheme:oauth-discoverable-client" in an authorization and or token request, it indicates to the receiving authorization server that the value of the "client_id" parameter in the request is an HTTPS based URL corresponding to the "client_uri" for the client and if the authorization server does not already have the metadata for the identified client, it can retrieve the metadata by following the procedure outlined in [Obtaining Client Metadata](#client-metadata).

 ### Client Metadata